edgarcosta/endomorphisms/README.md

 c := [Coefficient(cpol,1), Coefficient(cpol, 0)];
 ```

 Magma installation
 --

+We highly recommend this package via the bundle [`edgarcosta/CHIMP`](https://github.com/edgarcosta/).
+This will include the right dependencies.

 The subdirectory `endomorphisms/magma/` includes code that can be run purely within Magma.
 You can enable the functionality of this code in Magma by attaching the `endomorphisms/endomorphisms/magma/spec` file with `AttachSpec`.
 To make this independent of the directory in which you find yourself, and to active this on startup by default, you may want to indicate the relative path in your `~/.magmarc` file, by adding the line
 ```
 AttachSpec("~/Programs/endomorphisms/endomorphisms/magma/spec");
 ```